Jeff Gannon: White House press credentials

 Gannon first attended a White House press conference on February 28, 2003, and there asked a question of then White House Press Secretary Ari Fleischer.
 At this time Gannon had never had an article published, and was not associated with any kind of news organization (Talon News had not yet been created).
 However, Gannon states that he was editor of his high school student newspaper, as proof of having some journalistic experience.

 White House Press Secretary Scott McClellan later said that there had been no breakdown in security and no one had intervened on Gannon's behalf to ensure his access, despite the fact that he had been able to get a press pass for the White House using an assumed name.
 Gannon's response was that the alias Jeff Gannon was a professional name used for convenience, claiming that his "real last name is hard to spell and pronounce," and that the Secret Service was aware of his identity.

 Journalists have said that it can take weeks to get the kind of clearance Gannon received.
 He was issued one-day press passes for nearly two years, avoiding the extensive background checks required for permanent passes, and sidestepping his inability to gain the necessary Congressional press pass.
 He applied for a Congressional press pass in April 2004 but was denied one by the Standing Committee of Correspondents, a group of congressional reporters who oversee press credential distribution on Capitol Hill, on the grounds that Talon did not qualify as a legitimate independent news service.
 On his resume Gannon said he is a graduate of the Leadership Institute Broadcast School of Journalism, a two-day seminar for "conservatives who want a career in journalism."

 Talon News

 Talon News was a virtual organization (with no physical office or newsroom) owned by the Web site GOPUSA.
 Robert Eberle is the president and CEO of both GOPUSA and Talon News.
-This has led to unproven charges that Talon News was created specifically to give Gannon a news organization that he could ostensibly represent, to justify his continuing to work at the White House.
+This led to charge that Talon News was created specifically to give Gannon a news organization that he could ostensibly represent, to justify his continuing to work at the White House.
 By the middle of February 2005, the Talon News website had shut down indefinitely, according to the message on that site; since May 2007, the Talon News site has been a parody, and its pages link to The Firesign Theatre's site.